Infrastructure requirements for OS deployment in Configuration Manager

 Windows PE 3.11 and Windows PE 5

 For example, when you have Configuration Manager, you can customize boot images from Windows ADK for Windows 10 (based on Windows PE 10) from the Configuration Manager console.
-However, while boot images based on Windows PE 5 are supported, you must customize them from a different computer and use the version of DISM that is installed with Windows ADK for Windows 8.
-Then, you can add the boot image to the Configuration Manager console.
+However, while boot images based on Windows PE 5 are supported, you must customize them from a different computer and use the version of DISM that's installed with Windows ADK for Windows 8.
+Then add the boot image to the Configuration Manager console.
 For more information with the steps to customize a boot image (add optional components and drivers), enable command support to the boot image, add the boot image to the Configuration Manager console, and update distribution points with the boot image, see Customize boot images.
 For more information about boot images, see Manage boot images.

 Windows Server Update Services (WSUS)